The British Transport Police has just become the first UK police force to launch a...read more

 Previously, employers could be found liable for harassment by third parties under the Equality Act.
 This made employers responsible where third parties harassed employees so long as the employer was aware of at least two previous incidents of harassment by the third party and they had failed to take reasonable steps to stop this taking place.
 This protection against harassment by customers, clients or visitors was removed in October 2013, meaning employers are no longer liable.

-A number of days before the reports broke about the President Club event, the Fawcett Society, a society campaigning for equality and women’s rights, released a report calling for current harassment laws to be strengthened.
+A number of days before the reports broke about the Presidents Club event, the Fawcett Society, a society campaigning for equality and women’s rights, released a report calling for current harassment laws to be strengthened.
 As part of this report, they recommended reinstating liability for third party harassment, with the employer’s knowledge of previous harassment incidents being reduced to a single incident.
 The timeliness of this report, coupled with the reports from the event, could lead to even more pressure on the government to reintroduce this provision.

 The use of non-disclosure agreements to prevent female staff speaking about their experience has also come under scrutiny.
 Employers can use non-disclosure agreements, or NDAs, to prevent staff sharing company information.
 However, these are usually used for business reasons such as to protect trade secrets or business acquisitions.
 Misuse of these agreements has the potential to damage the employment relationship, especially where staff feel pressured into signing the agreements to remain employed.
 Employers are also unable to use these agreements to avoid providing employees their rights and they can’t contract out of liability for matters such as harassment.